ryanallen/articles/markdown/UXPin/app-design-process.md

 Step 1 is to divide the large problem into subproblems.
 You can do it by the users latent needs, you can decompose by sequnceof user actions, and you can decompose by function.

+Step 2 is to solve the sub problems.
+By having this isolated what are some possible concepts that would solve this sub problem.
+So you solve sub problam A, subproblem B, subproblem C, etc.

+Step 3 is to integrate solutions, which is like choosing from a sandwhih menu.
+You take one from B, one from A, one from C, and integrate into an overal solution concept.

+The idea of an MVP is to do this quickly and decide on what sub solutions are required to get this out as fast as possible and start learning lessons

 ###By User Needs
 ###By Sequence of User Actions
 ###By Function